sensillence/sensillence.github.io/ARTISDIG/index.md

 <img src="./nextgeneu_en.jpg" width=200>

-This project has received funding from the European Union – NextGenerationEU instrument and is funded by the Academy of Finland under grant number348035
+This project has received funding from the European Union – NextGenerationEU instrument via the Research Council of Finland under grant number 348035